 Below: A comparison of the five Bellflowers found in the Garden.

-Notes: European Bellflower was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on the later census reports.
+Notes: European Bellflower was introduced to the Garden by Eloise Butler on Aug.
+24, 1927 with plants a Mrs. Rook's garden.
+It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on the later census reports.
 Martha planted it in the Garden on July 18, 1947 and more in 1953.
 It is a European import for garden decorations, now widely naturalized in Minnesota and the United States.
 It has been reported in a number of scattered counties in the State, principally in the northern 2/3rds of the state.
 In North America it has spread all over except the most southern states of the U.S. and the three northern Canadian Provinces.

 There are five species of Campanula normally found in Minnesota, two of which are introduced: C. americana, Tall Bellflower; C. aparinoides, Marsh Bellflower; C. rotundifolia, Harebell; C. cervicaria, Bristly Bellflower; and C. rapunculoides, European Bellflower.
 The latter two are the introductions.